lobocode/twitterCollect/README.md

-# twitterCollect
+# twitterCollector

 A data filtering tool

-### Prerequisites
+## Prerequisites

-* To install twittercollector, you need to run it on Linux preferably some popular distribution like (debian, ubuntu or centos).
+* To install twittercollector, you need to run it on Linux preferably some popular distribution like (Debian, Ubuntu or CentOs).
 * This application depends on:
+  * Docker
   * Mongodb
   * Elasticsearch
   * Graylog
   * Python3
   * Flask
+  * Nodejs

 ---